Cell Ranger 3.1 (latest), printed on 02/24/2020

-cellranger countusing only Antibody Capture libraries.
-Previously, Cell Ranger required at least one GEX (or VDJ) library to run, even if the customer only wants to sequence their Feature Barcoding libraries (to reduce sequencing and library preparation costs or for other reasons).
+cellranger countusing Cell Surface Protein (antibody captured) libraries without a GEX library.
+The previous version of Cell Ranger required a Gene Expression library along with a library generated by Feature Barcoding technology.
+However, the new version of Cell Ranger provides customers with flexibility to sequence either one of the libraries, or both.
 In particular, cell calling now works with antibody counts only, and all secondary analyses (PCA, t-SNE, UMAP, clusterings) work with antibody-only count matrix as well.
 More details are available on the Feature Barcoding Only Analysis page.

 UMAP based lower dimensionality projections of datasets analyzed by